robj411/value_of_information_example/README.md

 Then the PM2.5 concentration in the scenario is

-PM2.5 = x1 ( x2\*D + 1 - x2).
+PM2.5 = x1 ( x2\*D + 1 - x2),

+that is, the amount contributed by cars, scaled by D, added to the amount that exists independently of cars.

-We define x3 slightly differently.
-Recall that x1 is the background concentration of PM2.5.
-There is some function, f(PM2.5), that maps the PM2.5 concentation onto a relative risk of disease -- here, stroke.
-This defines a dose--response relationship, where the dose is the PM2.5 and the response is relative risk of stroke.
+The input x3 operates on the relationship between PM2.5 and stroke.
+There exists a function, f(PM2.5), that maps the PM2.5 concentation onto the relative risk of stroke, which is learnt from observational data.
+The function f(PM2.5) defines a dose--response relationship, where the dose is the PM2.5 and the response is relative risk of stroke.
 The risk is relative to a PM2.5 value of 0, so the relative risk at PM2.5=0 is 1.
 We could write

 relative risk of stroke (RR) = f(PM2.5).